MSCSHub/MSCSHub/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed the latest version of `Node.js`
-* You have a computer capable of running web applications.
+* You have web browser with JavaScript enabled.
 This project has been tested on Windows, Mac, and Linux.
 * You are familiar with general web development techniques and technologies.

 ## Installing MSCS Hub